ipfs/specs/overviews/implement-api-bindings.md

 ## IPFS Types

-IPFS uses a set of type value that is useful to enumerate up front:
+IPFS uses a set of type values that are useful to enumerate up front:

-- `<ipfs-path>` is unix-style path, beginning with `/ipfs/<hash>/...` or `/ipns/<hash>/...` or `/ipns/<domain>/...`.
+- `<ipfs-path>` is a unix-style path, beginning with `/ipfs/<hash>/...` or `/ipns/<hash>/...` or `/ipns/<domain>/...`.
 - `<hash>` is a base58 encoded [multihash](https://github.com/jbenet/multihash) (there are [many implementations](https://github.com/jbenet/multihash#implementations)).
-Usually the hash of an ipfs object (or merkle dag node).
+It is usually the hash of an ipfs object (or merkle dag node).

 A note on streams: IPFS is a streaming protocol.
 Everything about it can be streamed.
 When importing files, API requests should aim to stream the data in, and handle back-pressure correctly, so that the IPFS node can handle it sequentially without too much memory pressure.
 (If using HTTP, this is typically handled for you by writes to the request body blocking.)

 ## API Transports

-Like with everything else, IPFS aims to be flexible regarding the API transports.
-Currently, the [go-ipfs](https://github.com/ipfs/go-ipfs) implementation supports both an in-process API and an HTTP api.
+Like with everything else, IPFS aims to be flexible regarding API transports.
+Currently, the [go-ipfs](https://github.com/ipfs/go-ipfs) implementation supports both an in-process API and an HTTP API.
 More can be added easily, by mapping the API functions over a transport.
 (This is similar to how gRPC is also _mapped on top of transports_, like HTTP).

 Mapping to a transport involves leveraging the transport's features to express function calls.
 For example: